marcomq/nimview/README.md

 # About

-The target of this project is to have a simple, ultra lightweight UI layer for Desktop and Cloud applications that have just a few MB in static executable size.
+The target of this project is to have a simple, ultra lightweight cross platform, cross language UI layer for Desktop and Cloud applications that have just a few MB in static executable size.
 The UI layer will be completely HTML/CSS/JS based and the backend should be using either Nim, C/C++ or Python code directly.
 Nim also acts as a "glue" layer as it makes it very easy to create python libs and can also create c libraries easily.
 The final result should be a binary executable that runs on Linux, Windows or (untested) MacOS  without the requirement to have some kind of webserver running.
 Running remote server applications might require an additional authentication and security reverse proy layer.
 Android is technically possible too but will need an additional project.

 The recommended frontend library is Vue with CSS Bootstrap to quickly build a reactive user interface.
 Svelte would have been an option too, as Svelte is easier to learn as Vue, but trying Svelte had some major issues running on Webview that couldn't be resolved easily.

 Node.js will be required to build a Vue module.
 During development, the backend code will also create a simple HTTP server, so you can use all your usual debugging and development tools in Chrome or Firefox.
 Webview on its own is a mess if you want to debug your javascript issues.
 This also means - the JS / HTML UI code will also be runnable in normal webbrowsers.

-This project is not intended to have any kind of additional helpers to create the UI.
-If you need some HTML generators or helpers, check the Vue (https://vuejs.org/) or the Vue-Bootstrap (https://bootstrap-vue.org/) library.
+This project is not intended to have any kind of forms, inputs or any additional helpers to create the UI.
+If you need HTML generators or helpers, check the Vue (https://vuejs.org/) or the Vue-Bootstrap (https://bootstrap-vue.org/) library.

 ## minimal nim sample
 ```